davidli3100/HTN2019/README.md

 # HTN2019

-This is the repo for our hack the north 2019.
+This is the repo for our Hack the North 2019 Project

 Devpost link: https://devpost.com/software/drdash